souvikmishra/portfolio/poems/unconditional.md

 silently.

 Holding on to a
-trught I lost my grip.
+truth I lost my grip.
-Butter yet sweet.
+Bitter yet sweet.
 A sensation.

 An emotion, indescribable,
 left me speechless.
 Be the words I long for.

-My world, and alphabet,
+My world, an alphabet,
 Its intensity?